cianru/huawei-appgallery-publish-gradle-plugin/README.md

 </details>

 # Known Huawei Publishing API Issues

+List of known problems and solutions with the plugin and Huawei AppGallery API that users of the plugin have encountered:

 * I use correct `client_id` and `client_secret` but get [Huawei AppGallery Connect API - 403 client token authorization fail](https://stackoverflow.com/questions/63999681/huawei-appgallery-connect-api-403-client-token-authorization-fail)
 * There is no way to publish build to open testing track in AppGallery.
 See [issues/34](https://github.com/cianru/huawei-publish-gradle-plugin/issues/34)